nuhaajaffar/CW2024/README.md

         - **Resolution**: After that, I made sure that I keep a copy of the current code every time I made changes to that specific code.
 And, I also commited on GitHub only when I'm sure the code is working.
 And, I make use of the branches feature to not directly make changes on my master branch.

 **Problem 3**: menus package wasn't updating to GitHub.
    - **Description**: This occured when it was early days of the coursework.
 I wasn't that familiar with the branches feature in GitHub.
 And, I accidentally overwrote a branch with another branch where I did the coding for menus package.
-Therefore, the menus package wasn't not in the GitHub for some time when I thought it was until I did the Menu implementation.
+Therefore, the menus package wasn't in the GitHub for some time when I thought it was until I did the Menu implementation.
 It was on my IntelliJ Project but not in GitHub.
         - **Resolution**: Being familiar with the branches feature makes me handle this issue easily.
 I created a new branch and added all the menu files and successfully merge it to the master branch.

 ---